 Motion Blur gives particles that move really fast a smooth look, like a real world camera does.
 Let's see how that works...

 Technical note about render time: Motion Blur produces significantly more particles, which can make projects more memory intensive.
 In Particular, additional particles are inserted into the particle list before rendering to create the blurred frame is correct.
 It also means that per-particle transfer modes are applied for each blur level, which produces even more extra particles.

-You can tell Motion Blur to be Off, On or to use Comp Settings.
-The default value is Comp Settings.
+You can tell Motion Blur to be Off, On or to use Comp Settings (default).

 When the Comp Settings option is selected, Particular's Shutter Angle and Shutter Phase controls are greyed out.
 This is because the Shutter Angle and Phase values from the After Effects composition are used.
 These values are located in After Effects' Composition> Composition Settings> Advanced menu.
 To activate Motion Blur with Comp Settings, the comp Motion Blur switch AND the layer Motion Blur switch must be turned on.

 Active for the Motion Blur> On option.
 Shutter Angle sets how long the virtual camera shutter stays open when a picture is taken.
 This controls the 'streak-length' or 'blur-length' of particles.
 High values set a longer particle streak.
 Low values set a short streak.

 Active for the Motion Blur> On option.
 Shutter Phase offsets the point in time when the virtual camera shutter opens.